 Creating a Glossary within a Moodle course provides a ready reference for students.
 You can set up auto-linking so that all glossary words throughout the course are linked to their definitions, and you can use a glossary as a place where definitions are proposed, discussed and refined with input from students.

 - On the course home page, click Turn editing on.

 - In the appropriate section, click Add an activity or resource, select Glossary from the pop-up list and click Add.

-- entries to be Approved by default, that is, there will be no requirement for the instructor to approve them before users can view
+- entries to be Approved by default, that is, there will be no requirement for a teacher to approve them before users can view them

 - to Always allow editing of entries, or to limit editing to a nominated editing time

 - Duplicate entries allowed, that is, multiple entries can have the same concept name

 - to Allow comments on entries by participants with the right permissions

 - to Automatically link glossary entries wherever the concept word/phrase displays throughout the course.

 - Select the most appropriate Display format.